deepin-community/python-flake8/docs/source/plugin-development/registering-plugins.rst

     X101 = flake8_example:ExamplePlugin

+In the above case, the entry-point name and the error code produced by your plugin are the same.

 If your plugin reports several error codes that all start with ``X10``, then it would look like::

     X10 = flake8_example:ExamplePlugin

+In this casae as well as the following case, your entry-point name acts as a prefix to the error codes produced by your plugin.

 If all of your plugin's error codes start with ``X1`` then it would look like::